Coaching vs Psychotherapy: The Definitive Guide

 A good coach can help their clients achieve unprecedented levels of happiness, fulfillment, success, strength, and resilience.
 They can help their clients create those tiny shifts that will radically change their world so that they may become the architect of their dreams.
 They remind their clients that they are in charge of their life and the process.

 These two fields are surely complementary.
 A client can work with a therapist to resolve past wounds while working with a coach to be actionable and take the small steps required to build the future they desire.
 Therapy teaches coaches to be patient; change doesn’t happen overnight.
 It reminds us that there are physiological roots to some problems.

-Coaching keeps us privy to the power of human potential, our limitless capacity for insight and our profound ability to change, grow, and challenge our limiting beliefs.
+Coaching keeps us privy to the power of human potential, our limitless capacity for insight, and our profound ability to change, grow, and challenge our limiting beliefs.